Li-Ming-Fan/zhiqiang/README.md

 This package is tested with PyTorch 1.4.0.

-The class ParalTrainer cannot work currently due to the multiprocessing issues of PyTorch (please go to the PyTorch issue pages for details).
+The class ParalTrainer cannot work currently.
+There are issues of PyTorch about the multiprocessing module (please go to the PyTorch issue pages for details).

 ## Usage

 For usage examples of this package, please see:

-1, examples/
+1, examples/GridWorld
+2, examples/Atari

 ## Citation